Utah Leopold Conservation Award Seeks Nominees

 Sandy, UT 84070

-“The wise use of our resources and care for the land are always on the mind for Utah’s farmers and ranchers,” said Ron Gibson, president of the Utah Farm Bureau Federation.
+“The wise use of our resources and care for the land are always on the mind for Utah’s farmers and ranchers,” said Ron Gibson, Utah Farm Bureau Federation President.
 “I’m proud of the great efforts of Utah’s farmers and ranchers to take care of the land.
 I look forward to recognizing them for what they’ve been doing, and will continue to do, with this prestigious award.”

 “Utah farmers and ranchers do an amazing job of caring for their lands and natural resources,” said Brent Tanner, executive vice president of the Utah Cattlemen’s Association.
-“We are happy to see their hard work recognized and rewarded through the Leopold Conservation Award.”
+“The Leopold Conservation Award demonstrates that Utah farmers and ranchers are stewards of the land and truly care for the environment.”

 The Utah Leopold Conservation Award will be presented at the Utah Farm Bureau Federation’s Annual Meeting in November.

 The first Utah Leopold Conservation Award recipient was selected in 2007.
-JY Ferry & Son, Inc. of Corinne received the award in 2019.
+Yardley Cattle Company of Beaver received the award in 2021.

 For more information on the award, visit www.leopoldconservationaward.org.